 In order to get the full picture, we tested their products and in this post we’ll explain the major differences and similarities that we found, along with their most interesting and unique features.
 We hope that we didn’t miss any important points and we’d be happy to discuss any future improvements in person.

-WorkPuls and DeskTime are similar up to a point, both are for office time tracking.
+WorkPuls and DeskTime are similar up to a point, both are time tracking software.
 By adjusting the settings, you could probably get similar information from both versions of the software.
 However, there are some major differences, and we have divided them into following groups:

 User Experience – Being so “invasive” towards a person’s privacy, employees who are monitored using DeskTime must know that their activities are recorded.
 WorkPuls, on the other hand, can be installed without the employee’s consent and it can be invisible on their computers.
 Installation of WorkPuls is much simpler than DeskTime because only one small installation file (which can be distributed through email, external memory or network) needs to be run on the computer you wish to track.
 Installation of DeskTime requires inviting employees via email to join you, and installing additional browser extensions for URL tracking.
 Getting the desired information in DeskTime is not as simple as it is in WorkPuls and the user interface is not as friendly.
 In order to access some data, such as offline time, you need to follow a couple of confusing steps.
 What we really disliked about DeskTime is that we sent them a question through their support chat, and we got our response around 80 hours later (these 80 hours did include a weekend, but still).
 The WorkPuls support team is available 24/7/365 with an average response time of around 10 minutes.